-List Any Employee Benefit Plans, Continuing Education, Training, Retirement Systems, and the Status of Their Implementation, and the Status of Labor-Management Agreements and Measures for Preserving Employees' Interests.
+(I) List Any Employee Benefit Plans, Continuing Education, Training, Retirement Systems, the Status of Their Implementation, and Labor-Management Agreements and Measures for Preserving Employees' Interests.

-- 1. Employee benefit plans - (1) Handle labor and health insurance, group life insurance, implement employee profit-sharing system, childcare subsidy, grants for employees' children, wedding and funeral subsidy, among other things, and handle on-service trainings. - (2) Establish an employee welfare committee to allocate 0.15% of monthly sales income and 40% of scrap income as employee welfare funds.
+1. Employee benefit plans

+- (1) Handle labor and health insurance, group life insurance, implement employee profit-sharing system, childcare subsidy, grants for employees' children, wedding and funeral subsidy, among other things, and handle on-service training. - (2) Establish an employee welfare committee to allocate 0.15% of monthly sales income and 40% of scrap income as employee welfare funds.
 In addition, it handles activities such as recreational and tourism activities, as well as employee clubs, Chinese New Year gifts, ball games, and contracting with merchants for preferential treatments. - (3) In July 2021, the Company established the "Co-Tech Development Corp.
-Employee Stock Ownership Trust ", which is open to all employees of the Company and its subsidiaries with at least six months of service.
-The employees allocates a certain amount from their salaries every month, and the Company also contribute a certain percentage of incentives according to the employees' seniority and position to purchase shares of Co-Tech, which encourages the employees to carry out long-term financial planning and protect their post-retirement life. - (4) Starting from January 2021, employees' dependents can join the company's group insurance at their own expense to provide an additional layer of protection for their dependents' injury, illness and medical treatment. - 2.
-Trainings and continuing education: - (1) The plants have set up training classrooms, and increased internal training courses, to improve on-service training opportunities for employees, and strengthened their professional knowledge. - (2) The Company has established the "Education and Training Management Procedures" and planned relevant training courses in accordance with the requirements of functions and professionalism to enhance employees' knowledge and capabilities, and enhance their overall quality and operating performance.
-The relevant training results in 2020 are as follows:
+Employee Stock Ownership Trust", which is open to all employees of the Company and its subsidiaries with at least six months of service.
+The employees contribute a certain amount from their salaries every month, and the Company also allocates a certain percentage of incentives according to the employees' seniority and ranking to purchase shares of Co-Tech, which encourages the employees to carry out long-term financial planning and protect their post-retirement life. - (4) Starting from January 2021, employees' dependents can join the company's group insurance at their own expense to provide an additional layer of protection for their dependents' injury, illness and medical treatment.

-Item Sessions Total attendees Total hours Total expenses

-1. Orientations 38 70 530 0

-2. Professional function training 411 1,702 2,284 144,410

-3. Supervisor capability training 2 19 34 9,900

-4. General knowledge training 10 475 545 0

-5. Other 0 0 0 0

-Total 461 2,266 3,393 154,310
+2. Trainings and continuing education:

+- (1) The plants have set up training classrooms, increased internal training courses to improve on-service training opportunities for employees, and strengthened their professional knowledge. - (2) The Company has established the "Education and Training Management Procedures" and planned relevant training courses in accordance with the requirements of functions and professionalism to enhance employees' knowledge and capabilities and enhance their overall quality and operating performance.
+The relevant training results in 2022 are as follows:

+Item Sessions Total attendees Total hours Total expenses 1.
+Orientations 22 50 400 0 2.
+Professional function training 196 2,128 2,914.5 224,890 3.
+Supervisor capability training 2 71 668 159,000 4.
+General knowledge training 14 386 512.5 10,900 5.
+Other 0 0 0 0 Total 234 2,635 4,495 394,790

-- (3) Financial-related personnel to obtain relevant licenses specified by the competent authority: - A. The accounting officer has obtained the professional qualification certificate for accounting officers award by the Accounting Research and Development Foundation, pursuant to the "Regulations Governing the Qualification Requirements and Professional Development of Principal Accounting Officers of Issuers, Securities Firms, and Securities Exchanges," and satisfies the required annual continuing education hours. - B. The internal auditors satisfy the required annual continuing education hours pursuant to the "Regulations Governing Establishment of Internal Control
+- (3) Relevant licenses obtained as specified by the competent authority: - A. The accounting officer has obtained the professional qualification certificate for accounting officers award by the Accounting Research and Development Foundation, pursuant to the "Regulations Governing the Qualification Requirements and Professional Development of Principal Accounting Officers of Issuers, Securities Firms, and Securities Exchanges," and satisfies the required annual continuing education hours.